 Women entrepreneurs in general are facing many constraints to reach success.
 Forty five percent of the selected women entrepreneurs in rural areas and forty percent in urban areas are facing the financial problems to start the enterprise.
-Lack of confidence to face the challenges like fear of failure to run the business, lack of awareness to avail financial assistance and technological problems regarding machineries and latest techniques are also major problems faced by the respondents followed by lack of trained or skilled labourers and insufficient marketing arrangements.
+Lack of confidence to face the challenges like fear of failure to run the business, lack of awareness to avail financial assistance and technological problems regarding machineries and latest techniques are also major problems faced by the ISSN: 2279-06 respondents fol respondents followed by lack of trained or skilled labourers and insufficient marketing arrangements.